 TNC is mapping areas that identify the best solar and wind resources, near existing transmission and road infrastructure, with the least potential conflict for people, water, and wildlife.
 This approach has already proven successful in the Mojave Desert, where solar developers were able to acquire their permits in half the normal time.

-In California this approach is helping the state successfully move towards 100 percent renewable power by 20145.
-In the Great Plains, wind mapping data is helping developers target areas away from bird migration routes.
+In California this approach is helping the state successfully move towards 100 percent renewable power by 2045.
+In the Central U.S., TNC's Site Wind Right Map helps developers and power purchasers identify areas where wind development is unlikely to encounter wildlife-related conflict and costly project delays.
 In New York our mapping is providing direction to energy developers where their investments are most likely to be successful.

 Mining the Sun